-To maintain a healthy weight, both energy in through healthy nutrition and energy out through exercise are required.
-To receive optimal cardiovascular and metabolic benefits you will need to increase your heart rate during exercise and exercise within a recommended intensity range.
+To maintain a healthy weight, both energy in through healthy nutrition and energy out through exercise and daily movement are required.
+To receive optimal cardiovascular and metabolic benefits you will need to increase your heart rate and exercise within a recommended intensity range.